Skip to content

 United States

-Trump said leaving NATO is "something to think about" after Australia, Japan, the United Kingdom, Germany, and France — every country he named for a Strait of Hormuz escort coalition — formally declined to send warships 1.
-He warned The Alliance faces a "very bad future."
-Germany's foreign minister responded: "We will not participate in this conflict" 2.
+Trump said leaving NATO is "something to think about" after Australia, Japan, the UK, Germany, and France all declined to send warships for a Strait of Hormuz escort.
+Germany's foreign minister replied: "We will not participate in this conflict."

 Iran's foreign minister shifted from flat refusal to his first formulation of how the war might end — but whether he speaks for the IRGC is unresolved, and the man most capable of turning words into negotiations was killed hours later.